Vasyl Onopenko

+Vasyl Vasylovych Onopenko (Василь Васильович Онопенко; born 10 April 1949) is a Ukrainian judge and politician who served as chairman of the Supreme Court of Ukraine from 2006 to 2011.
+Prior to this, he served as a People's Deputy of Ukraine from 1998 to 2006, as Minister of Justice from 1992 to 1995, and as a judge of the Supreme Court of Ukraine within the Soviet Union from 1985 to 1991.

+Biography

 Onopenko is from Vinnytsia Oblast.
 He graduated the Kharkiv Law Institute in 1975 and later a candidate dissertation in 1994.
 In 1976-1981 Onopenko was a judge of the Lityn Raion court, later in the Chernihiv Oblast court.
 In 1985-1991 he was a judge of the Supreme Court of Ukraine.

 In 1992 he was appointed a Minister of Justice of Ukraine (Kuchma government, Second Masol government).
 At the post in 1994 Onopenko created own political party, the Party of Human Rights.
 Sometime in 1995 his party was united with Social Democratic Party of Ukraine and Ukrainian Party of Justice into Social Democratic Party of Ukraine (united).
 He was elected the chairman of the newly created political party.
 Due to inadequate investigation of events of July 1995 (related to burial of Volodymyr (Romaniuk)), in August 1995 Onopenko resigned.

-Soon after being elected to Verkhovna Rada at the 1998 parliamentary elections, Onopenko was excluded from SDPU(u) and created yet another party the Ukrainian Social Democratic Party joining the "Independents" group in parliament and then "Batkivshchyna".
-In 1999 presidential elections he ran for the President of Ukraine post.
+Soon after being elected to the Verkhovna Rada (Ukrainian parliament) in 1998, Onopenko was excluded from SDPU(u) and created yet another party, the Ukrainian Social Democratic Party.
+Onopenko joined the independent group in the Verkhovna Rada and then Batkivshchyna.
+In the 1999 Ukrainian presidential election, he unsuccessfully ran for the presidency.

-During the 2002 parliamentary elections Onopenko returned to parliament on the party list from Yulia Tymoshenko Bloc being #4 on the list.
+During the 2002 Ukrainian parliamentary election Onopenko returned to the Verkhovna Rada as the fourth candidate on the party list of the Yulia Tymoshenko Bloc.
 Soon after being elected, for a short time he was unaffiliated, but then rejoined the parliamentary faction.

-For the 2006 parliamentary elections he again ran on the party list from BYuT listed #4.
-Later Onopenko resigned as a parliamentary (People's Deputy of Ukraine) after being elected to chairman of the Supreme Court of Ukraine.
+For the 2006 Ukrainian parliamentary election he was again 4th on the party list of the Yulia Tymoshenko Bloc.
+Later Onopenko resigned as a People's Deputy of Ukraine after being elected to chairman of the Supreme Court of Ukraine.
 At the end of 2006 his son-in-law replaced him as a leader of the Ukrainian Social Democratic Party.

-Onopenko quit the Ukrainian Social Democratic Party after Nataliya Korolevska changed it to Ukraine – Forward! in 2012.
+Onopenko quit the Ukrainian Social Democratic Party after Natalia Korolevska changed it to Ukraine – Forward! in 2012.

-In 2012 parliamentary elections Onopenko ran as unaffiliated and unsuccessful.
+In the 2012 Ukrainian parliamentary election, Onopenko was an unsuccessful independent candidate for People's Deputy of Ukraine in Ukraine's 14th electoral district.